 FREE LIVE WEBINAR

-Please complete all information on Registration form to insure ASHA credit
+Please complete all information on Registration form to ensure ASHA credit

-CEU Note: Roche Dietitians will be sending all your continuing education information to MSHA who will then report it to ASHA.
+CEU Note: Roche Dietitians will be sending all required continuing education information to MSHA who will then report it to ASHA.
+ASHA CEUs will be awarded after viewing the presentation and submission of a completed evaluation and an assessment of learning.

 Join us for a free continuing education webinar tailored for Dietary Managers, Chefs, Registered Dietitians, Speech-Language Pathologists, and other nutrition and dining professionals eager to deepen their understanding of the International Dysphagia Diet Standardisation Initiative (IDDSI).
 This session, presented by an executive chef, a registered dietitian, and a speech-language pathologist will cover the essential steps in preparing thickened drinks and texture-modified foods according to IDDSI guidelines.